Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval

 \textbf{Limitation.} The fixed threshold in the sparse process only keeps the most relevant patches, which may result in the loss of semantic information and limit the effective aggregation of local features, thereby affecting the overall performance of our model.
 Incorporating adaptive methods that capture complete semantic information (e.g., tree transformer \cite{wang2019tree}) could further enhance our model.

-\begin{acks} This work was supported by the National Natural Science Foundation of China (No. 62302080), National Foreign Expert Project of China (No. S20240327), Sichuan Science and Technology Program (No. 2025HJRC0021) and Sichuan Province Innovative Talent Funding Project for Postdoctoral Fellows (No. BX202312). \end{acks}
+\begin{acks} This work was supported by the National Natural Science Foundation of China (No. 62302080), Guangxi Key Research and Development Program (No. Guike AB24010112), National Foreign Expert Project of China (No. S20240327), Sichuan Science and Technology Program (No. 2025HJRC0021) and Sichuan Province Innovative Talent Funding Project for Postdoctoral Fellows (No. BX202312). \end{acks}